PiggybankStudios/ObsidianProgrammingNotes/Languages/Clang Compiler.md

 - [ ] `-MQ <value>`: Specify name of main file output to quote in depfile
 - [ ] `-MT <value>`: Specify name of main file output in depfile
 - [ ] `-MV`: Use NMake/Jom format for the depfile
+---
+- [ ] `-finstrument-functions`: Generate calls to instrument function entry and exit
+- [ ] `-finstrument-functions-entry-bare`: Instrument function entry only, after inlining, without arguments to the instrumentation call
+- [ ] `-finstrument-functions-after-inlining`: Like `-finstrument-functions`, but insert the calls after inlining